ghassansalloum/PiVideoPlayer/README.md

 * The LCD IPS 1.3" HAT is this one from [Waveshare](https://www.waveshare.com/1.3inch-lcd-hat.htm).
 Buy it on [Amazon](https://www.amazon.com/interface-Embedded-Controller-Compatible-Raspberry/dp/B07FDQVYFM).

 The high level structure of this project is:
+0. Install the latest Raspbian image on the SD card for the Raspberry Pi
-1. Start by configuring the LCD screen
+1. Configure the LCD screen
 2. Set up the bluetooth connection (it turns out to be tricky on Linux!)
 3. Set up the video controller and player code that takes advantage of it all, and load the video files on the device.